Ovadia Yosef: Government influence

-In the 2007 Israeli Presidential election, Yosef endorsed his long-time friend Shimon Peres, who ultimately won the election due in part to the support of Shas's 12 MKs.
+In the 2007 Israeli presidential election, Yosef endorsed his longtime friend Shimon Peres, who won in part to the support of Shas's 12 MKs.

 Cultural influence

 In a 2004 article by Maariv, Yosef was listed as one of the most influential rabbis in Israel.
 He was described as:

 The spiritual leader of Shas.
 The man most identified with the honorific title maran.
 He has considerable political strength, mainly because he controls the Knesset members of Shas...However, the key influence of Rabbi Yosef is in the arena of Judaism, specifically in halakha...In addition, he has great influence in teaching and endowing of his halakhic way.
 Jewish prayers according to Yosef's verdicts are the most common in Sephardic synagogues, and his halakhic books gained circulation beyond compare.
 Almost no one disputes the fact he is a Torah phenomenon, one of a kind.
 Despite this, he is a "field rabbi" and goes down to the common people with countless sermons.